ChainSafe/hardhat-plugin-multichain-deploy/packages/plugin/README.md

-# Hardhat TypeScript plugin boilerplate
+# Chainsafe's Hardhat Plugin for Multichain deployment with Sygma

 This is a sample Hardhat plugin written in TypeScript.
 Creating a Hardhat plugin can be as easy as extracting a part of your config into a different file and